tomwassenberg/certbot-ocsp-fetcher/README.md

 **Note:** If there is an OCSP staple with the target name already existing in the output directory which doesn't expire within two days, a new OCSP response will **not** be fetched.
+Use the `-f/--force-fetch` flag to override this behavior (see below).

 ### CLI parameters
 - `-c, --certbot-dir`\
   Specify the configuration directory of the Certbot instance, that is used to process the certificates.
 When not passed, this defaults to `/etc/letsencrypt`.\
-  Note that this doesn't apply when the script is used as a Certbot hook, since the path to Certbot and the certificate is inferred from the call that Certbot makes.
+  This flag cannot be used when the script is invoked as a deploy hook by Certbot.
+In that case, the path to Certbot and the certificate is inferred from the call that Certbot makes.

+- `-f, --force-fetch`\
+  Ignore possibly existing valid OCSP responses on disk, and always fetch new responses from the OCSP responder.\
+  This flag cannot be used when the script is invoked as a deploy hook by Certbot.

+- `-h, --help`\
+  Print the correct usage of the script.

 - `-n, --cert-name`\
   Specify the name of the certificate lineage (as used by Certbot) that you want to fetch an OCSP response for.
+When not specified, all certificate lineages in Certbot's configuration directory will be processed.\
+  This flag cannot be used when the script is invoked as a deploy hook by Certbot.

 - `-o, --output-dir`\
   Specify the directory where OCSP staple files are saved.
 When not passed, this